ferencberes/online-node2vec/README.md

 # Data

-The **US Open 2017 (UO17)** and **Roland-Garros 2017 (RG17)** Twitter datasets are available on the [website](https://dms.sztaki.hu/hu/letoltes/temporal-katz-centrality-data-sets) of our research group.

-You can also download all related data sets with the following command
+The **US Open 2017 (UO17)** and **Roland-Garros 2017 (RG17)** Twitter datasets are available on the [website](https://dms.sztaki.hu/hu/letoltes/temporal-katz-centrality-data-sets) of our research group or you can also download it with the following command
 ```bash
 bash ./scripts/download_data.sh
 ```

-Please cite our previous [work](https://link.springer.com/article/10.1007/s41109-018-0080-5) ff you use these Twitter datasets.
+These Twitter datasets were published in our [previous work](https://link.springer.com/article/10.1007/s41109-018-0080-5) for the first time.

 # Requirements